Infopisteprojekti/infopiste/documentation/frontend.md

 [Floorplan.test.jsx](../frontend/tests/Floorplan.test.jsx) tests the functionality of the `Floorplan` component.
 These tests use mocks in place of using the actual component, due to the complexity of creating unit tests for a component that fetches data from the backend.

+The file also includes tests for the `BulletinBoard` component.

 End-to-end tests can be found in the [e2e](../frontend/e2e/) directory.

 These tests are used to test the end-to-end functionality of the application, which includes the communication between the frontend and backend.